 In less than a month, what started as a single TikTok video became an entire project, dubbed “One Last Wave.”
-He’s already paid tribute to more than 3,500 people with two surfboards.
+With the launch of a fifth board in South Africa in the spring of 2023, he will have honored nearly 10,000 people.
 He’s heard from thousands of others.
 He says as more requests come in, he’ll make more boards.

 “It was not something I intended, but it struck a chord and resonated.
 People from around the world were finding such healing in knowing that their loved one was forever memorialized in a place that they loved, in an active way, being out there in the ocean, forever catching waves,” Fischer explained.

 Fischer has inadvertently built a community of grievers on his social channels, some of whom have even connected and become friends over their shared experience.

 The 42-year-old is now working on the project full-time and considering whether he will tour with boards to different parts of the country.